Tinwork/TomcatDouceur-/README.md

 # Tinwork tomcat

-## Note this is currently in construction.
-The project will not work at the current state.
-I will update this readme when jsp and it's controller will be created.

 # Project

 This project is a shorten URL J2EE app made as a project given within the Java course.
 So what the purpose ?